MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 }
 ```

 Now for the iterative part of the circuit.
-For n measurements, consider that the phase can be represented as a binary value $\\theta$, and that applying $2^n$ oracles makes the nth binary point of the phase observable (through simple binary multiplication, and modulus $2\\pi$).
-The value of the control qubit can be readout, placed in a classical register and the qubit reset for use in the next iteration.
-The next iteration applies $2^{n-1}$ oracles, correcting phase on the control qubit dependent on the nth measurement.
+For *n* measurements, consider that the phase can be represented as a binary value $\\theta$, and that applying $2^n$ oracles makes the *nth* binary point of the phase observable (through simple binary multiplication, and modulus $2\\pi$).
+The value of the control qubit can be readout, placed in a classical register, and then reset for use in the next iteration.
+The next iteration applies $2^{n-1}$ oracles, correcting phase on the control qubit dependent on the *nth* measurement.
 The state on the control qubit can be represented as

 $$ \\ket {\\Psi_{\\text{Control Qubit}}} = \\ket 0 + e^{2\\pi i\\theta}\\ket 1 $$